csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - Build tests and integrations tests with buildbot
     - ~10 different supercomputers included in the testing
 - Buildbot tests need to be triggered manually
-    - Testing may result in non-neglible usage of computational resources

 </div>